kaidez/kaidez.com/_posts/2015-06-15-write-code.md

   <figcaption style="margin:20px auto 0;"><em>Includes private repos...</em></figcaption>
 </figure>

-The blank days on the commit map (particularly on the right) don't necessarily indicate that I didn't write code those days.
-It may mean that I wrote code for my job that but didn't commit to my GitHub repo.
+The blank days on the commit map (particularly those closest to the right) don't necessarily indicate that I didn't write code on those days.
+It may mean that I wrote code for my employer that shouldn't be committed to my personal GitHub repos...makes sense.

-The blank weekend days mean that I took a break from my machine those days, which is fine.
-We're still seeing that I wrote code pretty consistently and as a result of all this, here's what happened at the new job:
+The blank <em>weekend</em> days mean that I took a break and had a life, which is awesome!
+We're still seeing that I wrote code pretty regularly and as a result of that, here's what happened when I got to Everyday Health:

-* loading content inside a complex JSON API onto the page wasn't a problem for me.
+* finding content inside a complex JSON API and loading it onto the page wasn't a problem for me.

-* using jQuery to manage data and state and not just for fancy fade-ins wasn't a problem for me.
+* using jQuery for managing data and state instead of creating fancy fade-ins wasn't a problem for me.

 * fixing cross-browser errors related to CSS transitions wasn't a problem for me.